Information

 Wireless Internet access is available, as is mobile phone rental.
 There

-are plenty of restaurants in all terminals.
-There is a wide choice of
+is a wide choice of

 shops in all three terminals.
 Lockers are no longer available due to